Join UBC Psychology in advancing healthy lives, a healthy planet and healthy societies.

 Psychology Inclusive Excellence Fund

-Join us in championing diversity and inclusion within the Department of Psychology at UBC!
+Join us in championing diversity and inclusion within the psychology community at UBC.

 Early Research Awards ($2,500 from PIE + $2,500 from faculty supervisor) are awarded to early-stage undergraduate students to fund summer or academic term research internships in a lab.
 These awards are adjudicated along with other Quinn/NSERC awards in Term 2 but target students from marginalized backgrounds who would not be competitive for those existing awards because they have less research experience.